Photo gallery

 The Common Hazel has bright green, fairly rounded foliage which appears in spring after the striking display of long yellow catkins or “lambs tails” in Jan/Feb time.
 The hazelnuts are produced in abundance throughout the summer, finally ready for harvesting in the autumn.

 Corylus avellana is a sturdy, traditional hedging plant that is widely used throughout the UK on field boundaries.
-It also works well for under planting in a woodland/densely planted area as it can tolerate shade.
+It also works well for underplanting in a woodland/densely planted area, as it can tolerate shade.

-At Barcham we supply the Common Hazel as a multi-stem, coppiced, specimen which can be used to infill a hedge or indeed create one!
-In 2007 our neighbour planted an Instant hedge of Hazel which is now doing extremely well; if you come and visit Barcham, be sure not to miss it!
+At Barcham, we supply the Common Hazel as a multi-stem, coppiced specimen which can be used to infill a hedge or indeed create one!
+In 2007, our neighbour planted an Instant hedge of Hazel, which is now doing extremely well; if you come and visit Barcham, be sure not to miss it!

 It can be planted for a myriad of purposes, ranging from in gardens for hazelnut production to on the boundary of farmland for hedging; it is a truly versatile native treasure.
+The genus Corylus also includes other ornamental and edible varieties, such as Contorta and Zellernuss, but avellana remains the most widely planted for native and productive schemes.

 Mature Height: 3-7m